Green Lab Certification

 – New freezer, uses natural refrigerants and more energy efficient technology (Thermo Fisher TSX series)

 – Cell freezing units that don’t require isopropanol (e.g. Corning CoolCell)

-– Recycling: soft plastics, hard plastics, EPS (Styrofoam), Ion Torrent sequencing chips
+– Set up recycling stations: soft plastics, hard plastics, EPS (Styrofoam), Ion Torrent sequencing chips

 – Reusable glass weighing funnels and paper weighing boats, to replace plastic weighing boats